andrewnelp/Liri-Node-App/README.md

 # Liri Node.js App

 Node.js project uses the following APIs

 * Bands In Town
     This will show the following information about the song in your terminal/bash window:
    * Name of the venue
    * Venue location
-   * Date of the Event (use moment to format this as "MM/DD/YYYY")
+   * Date of the Event (as "MM/DD/YYYY")

 * Spotify
     This will show the following information about the song in your terminal/bash window:
    * Artist(s)
    * The song's name
    * A preview link of the song from Spotify
    * The album that the song is from
+   If no song is provided then the program will default to "The Sign" by Ace of Base.

 * OMBD movie database
     Shows the following information about the movie in the terminal:
    * Title of the movie.